ThirtySomething/Billiard/Readme.md

 |     1 |       |       |       |     2 |       |     3 |       |       |       |
 |     0 |       |       |       |       |     1 |       |       |       |       |

 On level 0, there is one ball with index 1.
 On level 1, there are two balls above the ball of level 0, one with index 2 and the second with index 3.
-The absolute difference between the numbers of the two balls on level 1 will result in the number of the ball on level 0.
+The absolute difference between the numbers of the two balls on level 1 will must be the number of the ball on level 0.
 Simple example to understand:

 | Level |       |       |       |
 | :---: | :---: | :---: | :---: |